Introduction

 - Ledger in the form of T-Account

 Balance Column Account is very common in the computerized system.
-There might be some additional features or a little bit difference in formatting in each computerized system; however, some basic information is the same as per the tabular above.
+There might be some additional features or a little bit different in formatting in each computerized system; however, some basic information is the same as per the tabular above.

 Step 4: Prepare Unadjusted Trial Balance

-Two column Unadjusted Trial Balance:
+Two-column Unadjusted Trial Balance:

 One column Trial Balance: